koenbok/Framer/readme.md

 - Color
 - Print
 - Port inspect tests
+- Refactor LayerOptions to use LayerDefaults with Partial

 - ~~Change css updates to be in renderer~~
 - ~~Add print and describe in base, take rest out~~